levistieber/javascript-game/LeventEvolution/README.md

 ### __Unique point__

 This version is a themed alternative of 2048.
 The theme is myself, growing up - the small tiles are pictures of me in my childhood, while the bigger the number gets, the older I get on the picture.
-I decided this theme, because my mother likes to play games like solitaire, so I thought I would give her another option to play!
+I decided this theme, because my mother likes to play digital games like solitaire or Candy crush, so I thought I would give her another option to play!
 Furthermore, this is a multiplayer game, so 2 people can compete against each other.
 A regular single player mode is also available.

 ## Class diagram